zinja-coder/zin-mcp-client/README.md

 uv run zin_mcp_client.py
 ```

 2. Use `--server` option to specify server of your choice, use `--config` option to provide path to your config file, use `--model` option to use specific model, use `--debug` to enable verbose output

 ## If something went wrong - DEBUG and Troubleshooting

+> [!NOTE]
+>
+>  For low spec systems, use only one server at a time to avoid LLM hallucinations.

 1. Look the logs: